The Allan family

 James Allan was not only a successful retailer, but also a politician.
 As well as serving on the South Brisbane Municipal Council, he was the Member for the State Seat of South Brisbane and then the first member for Kurilpa after it was created in 1912.
 He was also active in the YMCA and wrote a book entitled “A Holiday Ramble in New Zealand”.

 The firm of Allan and Stark expanded over the years from its drapery store beginnings to become a full department store.
-After the 1893 flood, the company moved from South Brisbane to Queen Street.
-It pioneered the suburban department store in Australia with the opening of the Chermside shopping centre in 1957.
+It pioneered the suburban store in Australia with the opening of the Chermside Shopping Centre in 1957.
 The firm was taken over by Myers in 1959.
 Myers continued to trade from Allan and Stark’s heritage listed flagship store in Queen Street until the new Myer Centre was built on the other side of the Queen Street Mall.